Maine Laws on Service Dogs and Emotional Support Animals

 • professional offices (of a lawyer or accountant, for example), laundromats, dry cleaners, banks, hospitals, and any other places that provide services

-• all forms of public transportation
+• all forms of public transportation, including terminals, depots, and stations

 • museums, galleries, libraries, and other places of display or collection

-• parks zoos, swimming pools, gyms, golf courses, country clubs, seashore accommodations, and any other places for recreation, health, or exercise
+• parks, zoos, swimming pools, gyms, golf courses, country clubs, seashore accommodations, and any other places for recreation, health, or exercise

 • all educational institutions, from nursery schools to graduate schools